History of candlelight rallies in South Korea

-In South Korea, the Candlelight rallies., also referred to as the Candlelight Struggle, Candlelight Revolution, or a candlelight cultural festival and is also attended with a humorous props and banner along with candles.
-Candlelight protests is a symbolic collective gathering of political dissent in South Korea to combat injustice peacefully.
+In South Korea, candlelight rallies, also referred to as candlelight struggles, candlelight revolutions, or candlelight cultural festivals are attended with a humorous props and banners along with candles.
+Candlelight protests are symbolic collective gatherings of political dissent in South Korea to combat injustice peacefully.
 This method of protesting began in 1992 for opposing the charging of online service.
-After that in 2002, as a result of the Yangju highway incident, was utilized in the rallies against the impeachment of Roh Moo-hyun in 2004, re-used again in the 2008 U.S. beef protests, and emerged in the 2016-18 President Park Geun-hye protests.
+After that in 2002, as a result of the Yangju highway incident, then utilized in the rallies against the impeachment of Roh Moo-hyun in 2004, re-used again in the 2008 U.S. beef protests, and emerged in the 2016-18 President Park Geun-hye protests.